Want more Phonological Awareness and the Science of Reading?

 In an alphabetic system such as English, developing readers must be able to isolate the sounds within speech in order to associate those sounds with the letters that represent them.
 Connecting letters and sounds allows students to decode words.
 Over time, this process of linking letters and sounds allows students to build a large bank of sight words, which makes fluent reading possible.

-“Because oral language is experienced as a continuous stream of speech,” explains Julie Christensen in a recent Waterford webinar on phonological awareness, “breaking it into smaller units of sound is not intuitive—these skills must be taught explicitly.”
+“Because oral language is experienced as a continuous stream of speech,” explains Julie Christensen in a recent video on phonological awareness, “breaking it into smaller units of sound is not intuitive—these skills must be taught explicitly.”

 Scarborough’s Reading Rope learning theory outlines the skills children need to develop reading comprehension and divides them into two categories: word recognition and language comprehension.
 Phonological awareness as an essential part of the word recognition component, along with decoding/spelling and sight recognition.
 These word recognition skills enable automatic (or fluent) reading.